 Q 3: The intent of this question is to focus students on the notion that the number of units and the size of the unit are both relevant in describing volume.
+Q 4: This might be handled as a group discussion

-Q 4: This might be handled as a group discussion.
+${\bf Q}$ 4: This might be handled as a group discussion.

-Suggested diss essinent questions from 1 ruensing unu imprifing Question 1 to see if students can determine the volume of a linking cube structure Question 2 to see if students can build an object with a particular volume Question 4 to see if students recognize that different objects can have the same volume
+Question 1 to see if students can determine the volume of a linking cube structure Question 2 to see if students can build an object with a particular volume Question 4 to see if students recognize that different objects can have the same volume

-A. Sample response: B. Sample answer:

-My math book would take up more room than my The book that takes up more space has a greater volume.
+AllSwels A. Sample response : My math book would take up more room than my notebook.
+B. Sample answer : The book that takes up more space has a greater volume.
+1. a) 20 cubes b) 12 cubes c) 16 cubes 2.
+Sample responses: a) b)

-notebook.

-1. a) 20 cubes 2.
-Sample responses:

-b) 12 cubes a)

-c) 16 cubes

-b)

-3. No; [The cubes used for the object on the right 4.
+Lesson 3.3.1 Answers [Continued] 3.
+No; [The cubes used for the object on the right 4.
 No; [Sample response: are bigger, so four of the big cubes have a greater The box could be very wide or narrow or it could be tall or volume than four of the small cubes.] shallow and still be 60 cubes.]